ojeda/secure_clear/secure_clear.md

 >
 > ##### Description
 >
-> The `memset_explicit` function copies the value of `c` (converted to an `unsigned char`) into each of the first `n` characters of the object pointed to by `s` as a needed side effect (5.1.2.3) (Footnote 1).
-The purpose of this function is to make sensitive information stored in the object inaccessible.
+> The semantics of the `memset_explicit` function are implementation-defined.
 >
-> (Footnote 1) The intention is that the memory store is always performed (i.e., never elided), regardless of optimizations.
-This is in contrast to calls to the `memset` function (7.24.6.1).
-The implementation might not clear other copies of the data (e.g., intermediate values, cache lines, spilled registers, etc.).
+> ##### Recommended Practice
 >
-> ##### Recommended Practice
+> Implementations should copy the value of `c` (converted to an `unsigned char`) into each of the first `n` characters of the object pointed to by `s` in order to make sensitive information stored in the object inaccessible.
+(Footnote 1)
 >
-> A call to the `memset_explicit` function should have similar performance to a call to a `memset` function call.
+> (Footnote 1) The intention is that the memory store is always performed (i.e., never elided), regardless of optimizations.
+This is in contrast to calls to the `memset` function (7.24.6.1).
 >
 > ##### Returns
 >